ToolmanP/Thoughtcrime/pages/CSE.md

 		- We store the reference count inside the inode.
 		- We increment the refcnt of the inode if one link is formed.
 The default is always one.
 		- When the reference count of the inode reaches zero, we can safely remove the inode and free the data blocks.
+		- Note that soft link doesn't increment the reference counting.
 	- #### Renaming(from,to)
 		- When renaming, it should be guaranteed that LINK(from, to) is done atomically and should not fail.
 	- #### Two Types of lINKS